-- A generic drug replaces a brand name drug on the Drug List (or we change the costsharing tier or add new restrictions to the brand name drug or both) - We may remove a brand name drug from our Drug List if we are replacing it with a generic version of the same drug.
-We may decide to keep the brand name drug on our Drug List, but move it to a higher cost-sharing tier or add new restrictions or both when the generic is added. - If a brand name drug you are taking is replaced by a generic or moved to a higher cost-sharing tier, we must give you at least 30 days' advance notice of the change or give you notice of the change and a one-month refill of your brand name drug. - After you receive notice of the change, you should work with your provider to switch to the generic or to a different drug that we cover. - You or your prescriber can ask us to make an exception and continue to cover the brand name drug for you.
-For information on how to ask for an exception, see Chapter 9. - Unsafe drugs and other drugs on the Drug List that are withdrawn from the market - Sometimes a drug may be deemed unsafe or taken off the market for another reason.
-If this happens, we may immediately remove the drug from the Drug List.
+- A generic drug replaces a brand name drug on the "Drug List" (or we change the costsharing tier or add new restrictions to the brand name drug or both) - We may remove a brand name drug from our "Drug List" if we are replacing it with a generic version of the same drug We may decide to keep the brand name drug on our "Drug List," but move it to a higher cost-sharing tier or add new restrictions or both when the generic is added. - If a brand name drug you are taking is replaced by a generic or moved to a higher cost-sharing tier, we must give you at least 30 days' advance notice of the change or give you notice of the change and a 30-day refill of your brand name drug. - After you receive notice of the change, you should work with your provider to switch to the generic or to a different drug that we cover. - You or your prescriber can ask us to make an exception and continue to cover the brand name drug for you.
+For information on how to ask for an exception, see Chapter 9. - Unsafe drugs and other drugs on the "Drug List" that are withdrawn from the market - Sometimes a drug may be deemed unsafe or taken off the market for another reason.
+If this happens, we may immediately remove the drug from the "Drug List."
 If you are taking that drug, we will tell you right away. - Your prescriber will also know about this change and can work with you to find another drug for your condition.

-Other changes to drugs on the Drug List
+Other changes to drugs on the "Drug List"

 - We may make other changes once the year has started that affect drugs you are taking.
-For example, we might make changes based on FDA boxed warnings or new clinical guidelines recognized by Medicare. - For these changes, we must give you at least 30 days' advance notice of the change or give you notice of the change and a one-month refill of the drug you are taking at a network pharmacy. - After you receive notice of the change, you should work with your prescriber to switch to a different drug that we cover or to satisfy any new restrictions on the drug you are taking. - You or your prescriber can ask us to make an exception and continue to cover the drug for you.
+For example, we might add a generic drug that is not new to the market to replace a brand name drug on the "Drug List" or change the cost-sharing tier or add new restrictions to the brand name drug or both.
+We also] We also might make changes based on FDA boxed warnings or new clinical guidelines recognized by Medicare. - For these changes, we must give you at least 30 days' advance notice of the change or give you notice of the change and a 30-day refill of the drug you are taking at a network pharmacy. - After you receive notice of the change, you should work with your prescriber to switch to a different drug that we cover or to satisfy any new restrictions on the drug you are taking. - You or your prescriber can ask us to make an exception and continue to cover the drug for you.
 For information on how to ask for an exception, see Chapter 9.

-Changes to the Drug List that do not affect you during this plan year these changes will likely affect you starting January 1 of the next plan year if you stay in the same plan.
+Changes to the "Drug List" that do not affect you during this plan year

-We may make certain changes to the Drug List that are not described above.
-In these cases, the change will not apply to you if you are taking the drug when the change is made; however,
+We may make certain changes to the "Drug List" that are not described above.
+In these cases, the change will not apply to you if you are taking the drug when the change is made; however, these changes will likely affect you starting January 1 of the next plan year if you stay in the same plan.